 At the Center for Excellence in Youth Education (CEYE), we help more than 200 students each year from grade seven through college prepare for careers in science and health care.
 As a unit of Mount Sinai Health System's Office for Diversity and Inclusion, CEYE operates a range of school-year and summer programs geared to youth belonging to groups that are underrepresented in medicine.

-The following programs are conducted in exclusive partnership with surrounding schools.
+The following programs are conducted via exclusive partnerships with surrounding schools and departments.
 Eligible students must attend a partner school in order to participate.
 A full list of our partners along with their corresponding program can be found here:

 - Day-with-a-Scientist Series